Gizmo44z/CyLR/README.md

  * '-dl' - Select drive letter to collect from (Default value is "C:").
  * '-nohash' - Disables the hashing capabilities of exe and dll files in specific directories.
  * '-usr' - specify a directory to collect user related artifacts if they are not stored in the default path (roaming user profiles, mounted VHDX user profiles, etc...).
+  * '-av' - Adds additional collection paths of anti-virus logs (not included by default due to potential size).

 ## DEPENDENCIES
-in general: some kind of administrative rights on the target (root, sudo, administrator,...).
+In general: some kind of administrative rights on the target (root, sudo, administrator,...).

 CyLR now uses .NET Core and now runs natively on Windows, Linux, and MacOS as a .NET Core app or a self contained executable.